jessfraz/cni-benchmarks/README.md

 4. Returns to the original namespace.
 Kills the process and cleans up the network.

+**This is not benchmarking network speed, it is benchmarking the creation, setup and deletion of networks in the network namespace.**

 ## Running

 Running the benchmarks is just done with go.